compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 > limitations: limited resolution capacity, inflated estimates of toatal CNV content due to low resolution and overestimatin of breakpoints, detection of small variants

 NGS:
-> advantages: detection of small variants, detection of deletions, high sensitivity and the ability to provide accurate sequence-level breakpoint resolution
+> advantages: detection of small variants, high sensitivity and the ability to provide accurate sequence-level breakpoint resolution

-> limitations: detection of duplications
+> limitations: biased twowards deletions, detection of duplications

 <br>